Skip to main content

 Burmese Curry

-Unlike Thai or Indian curries, Burmese curries are slow-cooked in copious amounts of oil until meat is fall-apart tender.
-Typically made with chicken, pork, beef, or goat, seasoned with turmeric, ginger, garlic, and chili.
-Served with rice and multiple side dishes including soup, vegetables, and salads.
-The oil preserves the curry and creates unique flavor.
+Burmese curries work differently from Thai or Indian ones.
+They cook slow in a lot of oil until the meat falls apart, usually chicken, pork, beef, or goat seasoned with turmeric, ginger, garlic, and chili.
+The meal comes with rice and a spread of sides, often soup, vegetables, and salads.
+The oil both preserves the curry and shapes its flavor.

 Nga Htamin (Fish with Rice)